-These Credits allow iMonnit Premiere users to apply a Heartbeat as frequent as 1 minute to sensors.
-As long as the Premiere account has adequate credits to cover the frequent Heartbeats, the sensor will check in with the configured frequency and use the HX Credits to display the datapoints.
+These Credits allow iMonnit Premiere users to apply a Heartbeat as frequently as 1 minute to sensors.
+As long as the Premiere account has adequate credits to cover the frequent Heartbeats, the sensor will check in with the configured frequency and use the HX Credits to display the data points

 Operational Details